chauff/cse1500-web-transcripts/Lecture-3.md

 }
 ```

 We use functions as **constructors** and rely on `this`.
-We rely on the keyword `new` to initialize a new object similar to what you hae already seen before:
+We rely on the keyword `new` to initialize a new object similar to what you have already seen before:

 ```javascript
 var g1 = new Game(1);